priprii/FFXIVPyon/README.md

 - When you are finished, click `Cleanup Scene` to remove the BodySource object and any unused Armatures in the Scene.
 - You can then export as FBX & import to TexTools to replace the existing mod.

+## Upscaling

+*A tool to assist with the process of upscaling mods for different body types.*

+Currently this just has option for importing Rue M/L body type, after import you should use the above `Reparent Armature` operation.